juanmanuelferrera/whisperkilled/README.md

 ---

+**💀 WHISPER KILLER 🎙️** - *Transcription that kills the competition*

-**Made with ❤️ for content creators, researchers, and accessibility advocates.**
+Made with ❤️ for content creators, researchers, and accessibility advocates.